 For the best results, I recommend downloading the apk files from an Android device.
 You can do this buy installing the free Sonic games onto your Android device, then use an app like APK Extractor (also free) to copy and store your apk files onto your device’s SD card, then move those apk files from your SD card to your computer.
 If you do not have an Android device to assist in this process, you will need to obtain your apks through other methods.

-A savvy YouTuber viewer also pointed out that the site apkmirror hosts only legal apks, that are signed by Google’s servers, where you can download these apks directly for free, and most importantly, legally.
+A savvy YouTuber viewer also pointed out that sites like apkmirror host only legal apks, that are signed by Google’s servers, where you can download these apks directly for free, and most importantly, legally.
 Here are the links:

 Using 7Zip, open each apk and browse its contents.
 These are the following assets files you need to extract: